xraypy/XrayDB/doc/index.rst

 about 250,000 eV.
 Elements from Z=1 to 92 are supported, with some data are included for elements between Z=93 and Z=98.

-The current version of the XrayDB is **9.1**, and the version of the Python module is |release|.
+The current version of the XrayDB database is **9.1**, and the version of the Python module is |release|.
 See Also:

-   * `XrayDB Web App (CARS, U Chicago)`_ and `XrayDB Web App (xrayabsorption.org)`_ are interactive web applications to browse the data in this database and make plots of X-ray attenuation, scattering factors, mirror reflectivity, and more.
+   * `XrayDB Web App (xrayabsorption.org)`_ is an interactive web applications to browse the data in this database and make plots of X-ray attenuation, scattering factors, mirror reflectivity, and more.
+For each sort of data retrieved, data tables and the python code to generate that data are also available.

    * Printable Poster-sized :ref:`periodic_tables`.